Will-ALVIDI/cppStartingKit/README.md

 ![MinGW-w64 project download page](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/mingw-download-page-marked.jpg?raw=true)

 * Then launch `mingw-builds-install.exe`.
-An installation process will begin where you have two major thing to take care of.
+An installation process will begin where you have two major things to take care of.

-You have to remember the path where you will install it because it will be necessary to [add it to your system path](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path).
-Otherwise the build system will not recognize the commands invoked by the **C++ Starting Kit build system**.
+You have to remember the path where you will install it because it will be necessary to for a next step.
 I recommend you to install it in a more convenient place like `C:\MinGW\x64` because if you have an other version of MinGW to install you can do it properly just by adding a new folder like `C:\MinGW\x86`.

 The second thing is to chosse the correct options for this specific installation.
 Change the default architecture for the x64 and keep the rest as it is.

 ![MinGW-w64 project options](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/mingw-install-options-marked.jpg?raw=true)

-* Click `Next` when it's required and let the installation finish is work.
+* Click `Next` when it's required and let the installation finish his work.
 * Now you need to [add MinGW-w64 to your system path]((https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path)).

 ### Add folders to your system path
 Add folders to your system path allow programs to invoke specific commands.

-In the case of MinGW-w64 the command `g++` invoked by the **C++ Starting Kit** build system, which is in reality `g++.exe`, must be indicate to your system to allow Sublime Text to call it when it compile your programs.
+In the case of MinGW-w64 the command `g++`, invoked by the **C++ Starting Kit** build system, which is in reality `g++.exe`, must be indicate to your system to allow Sublime Text to call it when it compile your programs.

 * Go to your `Start Menu`.
 * Right click on `Computer` then select `Properties`.